 Work with your application development team to understand their storage capacity and performance needs.
 Choose the appropriate VM size for the AKS nodes to meet or exceed their performance needs.
 Regularly baseline applications to adjust VM size as needed.

 For more information about available VM sizes, see Sizes for Linux virtual machines in Azure.

 Dynamically provision volumes

-Best practice guidance - To reduce management overhead and let you scale, don't statically create and assign persistent volumes.
+To reduce management overhead and enable scaling, avoid statically create and assign persistent volumes.
 Use dynamic provisioning.
 In your storage classes, define the appropriate reclaim policy to minimize unneeded storage costs once pods are deleted.

-When you need to attach storage to pods, you use persistent volumes.
-These persistent volumes can be created manually or dynamically.
-Manual creation of persistent volumes adds management overhead, and limits your ability to scale.
-Use dynamic persistent volume provisioning to simplify storage management and allow your applications to grow and scale as needed.
+To attach storage to pods, use persistent volumes.
+Persistent volumes can be created manually or dynamically.
+Creating persistent volumes manually adds management overhead and limits your ability to scale.
+Instead, provision persistent volume dynamically to simplify storage management and allow your applications to grow and scale as needed.

 A persistent volume claim (PVC) lets you dynamically create storage as needed.
-The underlying Azure disks are created as pods request them.
-In the pod definition, you request a volume to be created and attached to a designated mount path.
+Underlying Azure disks are created as pods request them.
+In the pod definition, request a volume to be created and attached to a designated mount path.

 For the concepts on how to dynamically create and use volumes, see Persistent Volumes Claims.